dcos/dcos-cli/design/login.md

 - **dcos-usercredential-post-receive-authtoken**, **dcos-credential-post-receive-authtoken** :
     POST username and password to the `start_flow_url` endpoint.
 - **dcos-servicecredential-post-receive-authtoken** : Generate a login token from a service account private key.
+The login token is valid for 5 minutes.
 POST username and the generated token to the `start_flow_url` endpoint.
 - **browser-prompt-authtoken** : Open the DC/OS cluster UI in a browser, at the page referenced in `start_flow_url`.
 The user is then expected to continue the flow in the browser, eventually they are redirected to a page with a token to copy-paste from the browser to their terminal.